moby/moby/docs/sources/api/docker_remote_api_v1.3.rst

 =====================

 - The Remote API is replacing rcli
-- Default port in the docker deamon is 4243
+- Default port in the docker daemon is 4243
 - The API tends to be REST, but for some complex commands, like attach or pull, the HTTP connection is hijacked to transport stdout stdin and stderr

 2. Endpoints